-- Shows or is associated with, creative or technical innovation or achievement - Is the inspiration for a creative or technical innovation or achievement; - Is aesthetically distinctive; - Has landmark qualities; and - Exemplifies a particular taste, style or technology.
+- Shows or is associated with, creative or technical innovation or achievement; - Is the inspiration for a creative or technical innovation or achievement; - Is aesthetically distinctive; - · Has landmark qualities; and - Exemplifies a particular taste, style or technology.

+Contributory elements / buildings, if removed or adversely altered, change the significance of the streetscape setting.
 The Goulburn Heritage Study 1983 assessment area did not encompass the entirety of the Goulburn Heritage Conservation Area and omitted consideration of extensive peripheral areas.
 The more limited scope of the assessment area relative to the conservation boundary and the dated nature of the study highlights an opportunity to reassess existing contributory items within the study area and identify additional items within the entirety of the Goulburn Heritage Conservation Area.

 A thorough process of reassessment and investigation of all properties within the Goulburn Conservation Area is currently being undertaken for their contribution to the quality and character of the Heritage Conservation Area.
-This investigation will utilise the services of Council's heritage advisor, draw upon Statements of Heritage Significance, require site visits and photographs and draw upon local knowledge to provide an up to date and definitive list of contributory items in the Goulburn Heritage Conservation Area.
+This investigation will utilise the services of Council's Strategic Planner and Heritage Advisor, draw upon Statements of Heritage Significance, require site visits and photographs and draw upon local knowledge to provide an up to date, definitive list of contributory items in the Goulburn Heritage Conservation Area.